 Maybe we can collectively find a path that allows for a reconciliation that heals some of the long-standing wounds that remain painfully open and raw.
 If there is such a path, it would start with an honest assessment of the underlying societal conditions that shape our industry.

 Food is an expression of culture, and the society that our industry mirrors is plagued by both gender and racial bias.
-The United States was founded by a group of European men who killed almost all of the native population, pillaged the land, and enslaved African slaves for more than 200 years.
+The United States was founded by a group of European men who killed almost all of the native population, pillaged the land, and imported Africans as slaves.
 Racism as we know it in this country is a system of economic oppression that exists to this day, designed to benefit a select group of white people at the expense of everyone else, including poor whites.
 It mutated and spread through every aspect of our society, and now manifests in constant, persistent discrimination against all people of color, but most profoundly against black and brown communities.

 Gender bias has proven just as deep and enduring.
 Women still make less than men for doing comparable work.
 They are hired less often for high level jobs.
 They endure acts of discrimination, big and small, every day.
 And, in kitchens and dining rooms all over the country, they are subject to abusive behavior at the hands of their male co-workers, supervisors, and customers.